 Shortly after the half in Nashville, I moved back to the U.S. and started to think about training for races and trying to get faster.
 My first full marathon was in Indianapolis in October of 2009.
 Between going out too fast, not fueling properly and leg cramps, it was pretty miserable.
 It took me almost an entire year before I was willing to even think about another one.

 A little over a year later, I had big PR at Kiawah Island Marathon and started to think about bigger goals and other races.
 After 3 tries, I ran my first BQ at marathon #5 in 2013.

 In 2010, my best running friend, Char, suggested that I start doing triathlons.
 With my running and swimming background, she was convinced that I should become her tri training buddy.
 I told her that I was afraid of going fast on a bike and wasn’t interested.

 But she was determined, so Char paired me up with a biking friend who was looking for someone to do the swim and run portion of an Olympic distance relay.
 I loved the experience, so I dusted off my mountain bike and entered 2 sprint triathlons in the next month.
 At the first race, I got 2nd place female behind Char (it was a very small race).

 Fortunately that was my last season on the mountain bike and I got my first shiny new road bike the next Christmas.
 There were many embarrassing falls as I learned to use clipless pedals but eventually I got the hang of it and truly started to fall in love with the bike.

-Since that first summer, I have done countless more sprint triathlons, 3 Olympic distance races and 2 Half Iron distance races.
-While I love swimming and biking, my first love will always been running.
+Since that first summer, I have done countless more sprint triathlons, 6+ Olympic distance races and 2 Half Iron distance races.
+While I love swimming and biking, my first love will always be running.